crowaltz24/trust-me-bro-game/README.md

 ## How to Play

-When you start a new game, you'll be greeted with your desktop showing a graph showing asset trajectory, a trade window, and your portfolio.
+When you start a new game, you'll be greeted with your desktop displaying a graph showing asset trajectory, a trade window, and your portfolio.
 Additionally, to the right, you'll find your phone, showing you your chat contacts and feed.

 ### Desktop
 ![desktop layout picture](assets/desktop.png)